just6979/tide-catcher-next/README.md

 ## TODO

-### Backend
+* Backend
   * Implement REST/JSON API locally (remove dependency on https://tide-catcher.appspot.com)
   * Switch to https://api.tidesandcurrents.noaa.gov/mdapi/prod/ for tide data
     * Nothing wrong with https://www.worldtides.info/apidocs, just doesn't align exactly with the functionality I want:
       * No longer supports pulling data directly from a station, only "nearest"
       * Free usage tier has shrunk massively: used to be 1000 per month, now is only 100 at signup.
         * (I seem to be grandfathered into the 1000 per month, but who knows when that will stop...)
-* (Backend) Cache recently used stations and tide data to minimize external data requests
+  * Cache recently used stations and tide data to minimize external data requests

-### Frontend
+* Frontend
-* (Frontend) Offline mode: pull 7 days of data at a time, will only need internet when that data is stale.
+  * Offline mode: pull 7 days of data at a time, will only need internet when that data is stale.
-* (Frontend) Favorite stations: Keep a list of nearby stations instead of relying on GPS data.
+  * Favorite stations: Keep a list of nearby stations instead of relying on GPS data.